Photographer:Dr. Matthew McClure Source: Matthew McClure, TISI, Lamar State College-Orange Location: Armand Bayou, Pasadena, TX

 As it seems to be with most invasive species, the channeled apple snail is sold in the trade industry and despite any management the snail cannot be fully controlled until it is not allowed to be sold in the pet trade.
 Never release applesnails from aquaria into the wild (FFWCC 2006).

 In Texas, the removal of adult applesnails from any habitat is prohibited.
 This is to prevent the accidental spread of the species.
-If you want to report a sighting, please include a photo of the pink egg masses for species confirmation and send an email to TISI Director, Ashley Morgan-Olvera (email@example.com).
-TISI is actively documenting the distribution of these snails in collaboration with TPWD and USGS-NAS.
+If you want to report a sighting, please include a photo of the pink egg masses for species confirmation and send an email to TISI Director, Ashley Morgan-Olvera (firstname.lastname@example.org) or submit a texasinvasives.org Report It! form.
+We are actively documenting the distribution of these snails in collaboration with TPWD and USGS-NAS.

 Citizens can remove pink egg masses.
 This is done by scraping off the egg masses to allow them to fall into the water since inundated eggs will not hatch.
 However, only pink egg masses should be scraped or removed.
 TPWD also recommends you destroy the egg masses before drowning them in the water, to ensure none survive.
 This can be done by stepping on the egg masses.